funtoo/corenetwork/docs/index.rst

 ~~~~~~~~~~~~~~

 VLAN support is enabled by default for all network configuration scripts.
 If
-a network script has a name in the format ``netif.ethX.Y``, then it is assumed
+a network script has a name in the format ``net.ethX.Y``, then it is assumed
 to be a VLAN interface referencing trunk ``ethX`` and VLAN ID ``Y``.
 If you
 desire a custom name for your VLAN interface, you can name your interface
 whatever you'd like and specify the following variables in your interface